Dinner theater: NarroWay Productions

+In 2005 an old gambling warehouse, on Carowinds Blvd, went for sale. after some negotiation, the owner of the warehouse agreed to sell the property to NarroWay Productions under value.
+Since then they have written 5+ new shows, they created 3 shops across the parking lot, including a cafe, which has since been closed, a gift shop, and an ice cream shop.
+They have even hosted a golf tournament.

 Barksdale Theatre

 Barksdale Theatre in Richmond, Virginia, founded in 1953 by David and Nancy Kilgore at the Hanover Tavern, was the first formal dinner theater in the United States.
 After the theatre was established, an adjoining room in the theatre was changed to accommodate a buffet dinner for groups attending the performance, eventually becoming available to all patrons.

 Drury Lane Theatres

 Tony DeSantis opened the Martinique Restaurant in Evergreen Park, Illinois and began producing plays in 1949 in a tent adjacent to the restaurant to attract customers.
 The enterprise was successful, prompting him to build his first theater, Drury Lane Evergreen Park in 1958.
 It was the first of six dinner theaters he started and a local entertainment fixture for 45 years before closing in 2003.
 Drury Lane North began operations in 1976 and was sold to the Marriott Lincolnshire Resort, becoming the Marriott Theatre.
 Drury Lane Oak Brook Terrace opened in 1984.
 The facility uses local performers and shows are limited to musicals.